spookian/RollRama/README.md

 #### How do I help out with this project?
 * Contact me on discord to start out, my tag is @shinton.
 * I recommend being somewhat skilled in C++, C, or assembly.
 You can pick up the other two as long as you have one of the three down.
-* Even if you don't have any experience with programming, I'd still like someone to help with getting the linker set up so I don't have to go on a massive detour every time I add extern code to the repository.
+* Even if you don't have any experience with low-level programming, I'd still like someone to help with getting the linker set up so I don't have to go on a massive detour every time I add extern code to the repository.

 #### How are you decompiling class names?
 * Check out this guide by Ninji, the lead developer of Newer Super Mario Bros.
 Wii. (https://wuffs.org/blog/reversing-games-with-hashcat)